ambroiseRabier/krita-resize-to-visible/tests.md

 B. Should have resized to boundaries of both circle combined.

 **Note**: When using group boundaries instead of Leaf node boundaries, it fail at B.

+# Animation

+Test with:
+- 2 frames in one layer.
+- 2 frames in one layer + 1 layer no frame
+- 2 frames in one layer + 1 frame in another layer
+- 2 frames in one layer + 2 frames in another layer